Moslihbadr/Ecommerce-Website/README.md

 Contributions are welcome!
 Please submit a pull request for any changes you would like to make.
 For major changes, please open an issue first to discuss what you would like to change.

 License
-This project is licensed under the [insert license].
+This project is licensed under the Moslihbadr.
 See the LICENSE file for more details.